DanGOTO100/AutomaticLyricsGenerationAI/README.md

 # AutomaticLyricsGenerationAI

 This code will read and learn from lyrics ingested as input in a text file.
 It will create a Pandas Dataframe consisting of a Markov Chain containing words and probabilities to go to another word.
 A first order chain.
+DF will be built upon Python Dict of word to word occurences.
+(We could build another order chain by adjusting parameter *pharselenght*).
-We could build another order chain by adjusting parameter *pharselenght* The it will create a song based (lenght specififed) on these chains and with some weighted probability of the lenght of each lyrics' line.
+It will create a song based (lenght specififed) on these chains and with some weighted probability of the lenght of each lyrics' line.

 It basically defines and uses these functions:

 **openandread**
 Get the text file with the lyrics.
-In my example: a text file containing all lyrics from some **Drake Albums + lyrics from Frank Ocean album** .
+In my example: a text file containing all lyrics from some *Drake Albums + lyrics from Frank Ocean album* .
 You need to specify the path of the text file when you call the function.
 See examples below

 **readlyrics**
 Reads the lyrics from the file and create a Python list of all the words.